 Abstract

-Cutaneous metastases of visceral tumours are uncommon and might have umbilical and/or extra umbilical locations.
-The umbilical location, also named "Nodule of Sister Marie-Joseph" among 7 to 9% are secondary to a pancreatic tumour.
-In this article, we reported a case of a 50-years-old man presenting pancreatic cancer discovered by umbilical nodules and weight loss noticed 3 months earlier treated by palliative chemotherapy.
-We report this case of rare presentation of cutaneous metastases of pancreatic disease to insist on its bad prognosis level.
+Cutaneous metastases of visceral tumours are uncommon and might have umbilical or extra umbilical locations.
+The umbilical location, also named "Nodule of Sister Mary Joseph", is secondary to a pancreatic tumour in 7 to 9% of cases.
+In this article, we reported a case of a 50-years-old man presenting pancreatic cancer discovered by umbilical nodules and weight loss noticed 3 months earlier, treated by palliative chemotherapy.
+We report this case of a rare presentation of cutaneous metastases of pancreatic disease to insist on its bad prognosis level.

-Keywords: Cutaneous metastasis, pancreatic cancer, chemotherapy, nodule of Sister Marie Joseph
+Keywords: Cutaneous metastasis, pancreatic cancer, chemotherapy, nodule of Sister Mary Joseph

 INTRODUCTION

 Cutaneous metastases of visceral tumours are uncommon.
-It can be umbilical and or extra umbilical.
-The umbilical location is known as the "Nodule of Sister Marie-Joseph" (NSMJ).
-It is described for the first time in 1949 by Sir Hamilton Bailey [1] and since about 600 cases of NSMJ have been published which only 7 to 9% are secondary to a pancreatic tumour [2].
-We report this case of rare presentation of cutaneous metastases of pancreatic disease to insist on its bad prognosis level.
+They can be umbilical or extra umbilical.
+The umbilical location is known as the "Nodule of Sister Mary Joseph" (NSMJ).
+It was described for the first time in 1949 by Sir Hamilton Bailey [1] and since then about 600 cases of NSMJ have been published, which only 7 to 9% are secondary to a pancreatic tumour [2].
+We report this case of a rare presentation of cutaneous metastases of pancreatic disease to insist on its bad prognosis.

 CASE REPORT

-50-year-old men, with a familial history of an idiopathic mega-oesophagus in the father and adenocarcinoma of the prostate in the paternal uncle, who consults for umbilical nodules and a weight loss for 3 months.
-Physical examination reveals an irregular, indurated, umbilical nodules measuring 2 x 1.5 cm (Figure 1).
-Biological exams show an anaemia at 9 g / dl.
-Abdominal ultrasound shows an umbilical hypoechoic heterogeneous non-vascularized mass.
+A 50-year-old men, with a familial history of an idiopathic mega-oesophagus in the father and adenocarcinoma of the prostate in the paternal uncle, consulted for umbilical nodules and a weight loss for 3 months.
+Physical examination revealed an irregular, indurated, umbilical nodule measuring 2 x 1.5 cm (Figure 1).
+Biological exams showed anaemia at 9 g / dl.
+Abdominal ultrasound showed an umbilical hypoechoic heterogeneous non-vascularized mass.

-An abdominal CT scan revealed a hypodense tissue mass at the body and tail of the pancreas measuring 59 x 48 x 44 cm with fuzzy limits and little enhancement after injection with heterogeneous necrotic appearance (Figure 2).
-Which invades the splenic vein.
-Hypodense epiploic masses of 26 mm per pancreatic in contact with the gastric wall and 11.4 mm peri-umbilical suggest nodules of carcinomatosis.
-The patient had many biopsies of this umbilical lesion.
-Anatomopathological examination with an immunohistochemical study concluded with cutaneous metastasis of pancreatic adenocarcinoma.
+An abdominal CT scan revealed a hypodense tissue mass at the body and tail of the pancreas measuring 59 x 48 x 44 mm with fuzzy limits and little enhancement after injection, with heterogeneous necrotic appearance (Figure 2), which invaded the splenic vein.
+Hypodense epiploic masses of 26 mm peri-pancreatic, in contact with the gastric wall, and 11.4 mm peri-umbilical, suggested nodules of carcinomatosis.
+The patient underwent biopsy of his umbilical lesion.
+Anatomopathological examination with an immunohistochemical study concluded for cutaneous metastasis of pancreatic adenocarcinoma.
 The diagnosis of a tumour of the body and the tail of the pancreas with umbilical and peritoneal metastases was retained.
 The patient had palliative chemotherapy with Cisplatin.
-The patient was dead after six months.
+The patient died after six months.

 DISCUSSION